vstanyshevskyy/obobruiko/content/questionnaires/gad-7-general-anxiety-disorder-7.md

           (heart rhythm issues, thyroid problems, etc.)."
         minScore: 5
         maxScore: 9
-        subscale: default
+      - resultSummary: "Moderate Anxiety (10–14)"
-      - text: "Moderate Anxiety (10–14).
-Your result indicates a moderate level of anxiety.
+        text: "Your result indicates a moderate level of anxiety.
 This is a signal to pay closer attention to your emotional well-being.
 Recommended steps: cognitive-behavioral therapy (CBT);
           practical relaxation; consultation regarding possible medication if